ROBOTIS-GIT/emanual/docs/en/software/embedded_sdk/embedded_c_cm530.md

 ![](/assets/images/sw/sdk/embedded_065.png)

-`Note `If an error occurs during installation in Windows 8.1.10, click HERE.
+`Note `If an error occurs during installation in Windows 8.1.10, click [HERE].
 Once downloading and unzipping are completed, copy the files to C:￦WinARM￦utils￦bin.
 (You can replace the existing file.)
 (EX error :/usr/bin/sh: fork: Resource temporarily unavailable)
 {: .notice}

 ### [Restore RoboPlus](#restore-roboplus)